dixonliang/CS410CourseProject/README.md

 # Sentiment Analysis for Soccer Games (CS 410 Course Project) and Documentation

+#### NOTE: You will need to provide Twitter API keys if you want to run the blank demo file.
+I have provided a notebook with already run code in file "12_5_20_ChelseaLeeds_Demo.ipynb" which goes along with the dem materials (video and presentation) for grading purposes to avoid having to go through the process.

 ### Introduction

 This is the repo for my course project for CS 410 Text Information Systems for my Masters in Computer Science at University of Illinois Urbana-Champaign.
 The main idea of this repo is to provide the code, documentaion, and demo for a basic sentiment analysis for soccer games using Python, Tweepy, TextBlob, and BM25Okapi. **The easiest way to use this code is to use the Jupyter Notebook demo in this repo.** A video tutorial on Youtube is also provided.
 The source code is available as well.
 Please feel free to reach out to me if you would like to collaborate :) .